CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-profiles.md

 ## Body data

 Besided the parameters that you append to the URL, you must also include a request body in the PUT request.
-The body should contain the fields that should be assigned to matching profiles, or the new profile data if the method has to create a new profile in case of a no-match.
+The body should contain the fields to assign to matching profiles.

 ## PHP example